Peyman Ghasemkhani

-Peyman Qasemkhani (پیمان قاسمخانی, born January 20, 1967) is an Iranian film screenwriter, director and actor.
+Peyman Ghasemkhani (پیمان قاسمخانی, born January 20, 1967) is an Iranian film screenwriter, director and actor.

 Early life

 He was born on 20 January 1967.
 He graduated from Ahvaz University in 1985.

 Personal life

 He was married to Bahareh Rahnama in 1992.
 They divorced in 2016.
 Rahnama is an Iranian author and actress who has been active in Iranian cinema since 1993.
 They have a daughter, Paria, who was born in 1997.
 Paria appeared with her mother in two films: Bano and Mard-e Hezar-Chehreh.
-Qasemkhani married Mitra Ebrahimi in 2021.
-Qasemkhani's brother, Mehrab Qasemkhani is also a writer and his former spouse, Shaghayegh Dehghan, an actress.
+Ghasemkhani married Mitra Ebrahimi in 2021.
+Ghasemkhani's brother, Mehrab Ghasemkhani is also a writer and his former spouse, Shaghayegh Dehghan, an actress.